psu13/mutable-hakyll/posts/aieeek.md

 skilled thing was actually something fairly mundane that you could make almost completely mechanical.

-Examine through this lens, LLMs are just the latest instance of computers apparently learning how to do something that we thought only humans could be good at: reading and generating language, be it human language or computer languages.
-There is, justifiably in my opinion, more angst about this because the facile manipulation of language is a thing that is deeply associated with what we call "education", "training", and "intelligence".
+Examined through this lens, LLMs are just the latest instance of computers apparently learning how to do something that we thought only humans could be good at: reading and generating language, be it human language or computer languages.
+There is, justifiably in my opinion, more angst about this because the facile manipulation of language is a thing that is deeply associated with what we call "education", "skill", "training", and "intelligence".
 One of the smartest people I knew in graduate school spoke with a very country drawl accent which, if you were not careful, might make you think less of his abilities.
-This is unfair but also something that we are taught at a deep level in society.
+This is unfair but also something that we are taught to do at a deep level in society.
 It's a thing you have to work hard to unlearn.

 So now we have built computer systems that at least seem to be able to: